 This clean eating garam masala red lentil stew recipe is a hearty, tummy-warming bowl of deliciousness!

-What do you do when you create a soup recipe from scratch, and in the end you realize you didn’t add enough liquid for it to actually qualify as soup?
+What do you do when you create a soup recipe from scratch, and in the end, you realize you didn’t add enough liquid for it to actually qualify as soup?
 You serve it with a smile and call it stew!

+If you are partial to Indian food, this dish is WONDERFUL!
+I fell head over heels in love with it.
 When I first made this recipe years ago, I made it with chicken broth.
-But now that I’m 100% plant based, I switched out the chicken broth for vegetable broth and it turned out just as tasty as the chicken broth version.
+But now that I’m 100% plant-based, I switched out the chicken broth for vegetable broth and it turned out just as tasty as the chicken broth version.

 I also adjusted the spices.
 When I first made this Clean Eating Garam Masala Red Lentil Stew, I went heavy on the curry and some folks didn’t like it with such a strong flavor.
 So I backed off of the curry and it really did mellow things out a bit.
 But in a good way.
 I can’t stop eating it.
 So, so, so yummy!